castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 WP Discord Post is a free plugin for WordPress that uses a Discord bot and Webhook URL to write in your desired channel in your Discord server whenever a new post is published on your blog.

-You can configure it by going to Settings > WP Discord post > WP Discord Post and filling in all the details.
+You can configure it by going to Settings > WP Discord Post and filling in all the details.
 The fields are all required.
 Click on the links “Learn more” in the description of the fields to learn how to get the necessary data.

-= Compatible with Contact Form 7 =
+= Compatible with Contact Form 7 and Jetpack Contact Form =

-WP Discord Post is compatible with Contact Form 7, sending the content of each form to your Discord before it is sent via email as well.
+WP Discord Post is compatible with Contact Form 7 and Jetpack Contact Form, sending the content of each form to your Discord before it is sent via email as well.

 = Compatible with WooCommerce =